John D. Works: Political career

 In 1911, Works was elected to the U.S. Senate, where he served on the committee on Expenditures in the War Department (Sixty-second United States Congress) and the Committee on Fisheries.
 In February 1917, he and other Progressive Senators, under the moniker "twelve willful men," blocked by filibuster legislation empowering President Woodrow Wilson to arm merchant vessels prior to the United States entering World War I.

 Works did not seek renomination to his Senate seat in 1916.
 The Seventeenth Amendment to the U.S. Constitution, providing for U.S. senators to be elected by the people instead of state legislatures, had been adopted in 1913 but allowed senators serving at the time to finish their terms.
 Works was the last U.S. senator from California to be elected by the Legislature.

+Later life and death

 After retiring from the Senate he wrote two books: Duty to Man: A Study of Social Conditions and How They May Be Improved (1919) and What's Wrong With the World?
 (1922).

 On June 6, 1928, he died in Los Angeles and his ashes were placed in Inglewood Park Cemetery.